How Much Does a Private Pilot License Cost?

 What’s Included in the Bill?

 Flight schools usually charge by the hour, with a portion of the charge going toward an hourly aircraft rental rate and the rest toward an hourly instruction rate.
-The combined total will be the bill that you pay.
-Most flight schools will expect payment directly after a flight, but some will allow you to prepay for a set of block time at a discount rate, and some flight schools will allow you to set up a payment plan or another type of financing plan.
+The combined total is the bill you pay.
+Most flight schools expect payment directly after a flight, but some allow you to prepay for a set amount of time at a discounted rate; some flight schools also allow you to set up a payment plan.

 How Many Flights Will It Take?

 People applying for a private pilot certificate are required to log a minimum of 40 hours of flight time.
 Some of those hours will be with an instructor, and some will be solo flights.
-Forty hours is the very minimum required, and while some students do complete their certificate in 40 hours or just over 40 hours, the average time to complete a private pilot certificate is more like 60 hours of flight time.
+Forty hours is the very minimum required, and while some students complete their certificate in 40 or slightly more than 40 hours, the average time to complete a private pilot certificate is closer to 60 hours of flight time.

 What’s the Bottom Line?

-How Can I Keep Costs to a Minimum?
+How to Keep Costs to a Minimum

-Students can’t control the aircraft rental rate or the fuel surcharge, but there are some things you can do to keep your flight training costs to a minimum.
-First, you’ll want to make sure you and your instructor are following a syllabus and training plan that makes sense for your personal goals and time frame.
+While they can’t control aircraft rental rates or fuel surcharges, students can do some things to keep flight training costs to a minimum.
+First, you’ll want to make sure you and your instructor are following a syllabus and training plan that make sense for your personal goals and time frame.
 A training plan uses time efficiently by helping both people know what to expect and how the student is progressing.